roshan-c/RAGdoll/README.md

 4. Update your `.env` file with the correct `DATABASE_URL`.

 ### 6. Create Database Tables
-Once your `.env` file is configured and the database is running with the `pgvector` extension enabled, run the following script from the `context-management-service` root directory to create the necessary tables:
+Once your `.env` file is configured and the database is running with the `pgvector` extension enabled, run the following script from the `RAGdoll` root directory to create the necessary tables:

 ```bash
 python -c "from app.db.models import Base; from app.core.database import engine; Base.metadata.create_all(bind=engine); print('Tables created (if they didn\'t exist).')"